ska-telescope/ska-sdp-global-sky-model/docs/src/userguide/sky_model_datasets.rst

 Sky Model Dataset
 =================

-This section will describe how to create new datasets, and upload them into the GSM Service.
+This section will describe how to ingest, create and upload new datasets for the the GSM Service.

 Existing Datasets
 -----------------

-There are 2 datasets that are available for use.
-This section will describe how to get them in the various setups.
+There are 2 datasets that are available for use:

+  - ASKAP (RACS)
+  - Murchison Widefield Array (GLEAM)

-Helm Install
+Helm Setup
 ~~~~~~~~~~~~

-Set the following ``values.yaml`` variables:
+To download the datasets via helm, set the following ``values.yaml`` variables:

 .. code-block:: yaml